cpepin/generator-nglight/README.md

   This will generate your new app!
 You will be prompted for a test framework.
 You can choose either jasmine or mocha.

-4. Now run npm install to download any additional dependencies
+4. Now run `npm install` and `bower install` to download dependencies
 5. And walla! you have a fully operational battle station...
 I mean angular application!

 ## Usage